'Tis the Season for Holiday Cooking Safety

 All the hectic preparations may prove distracting when it comes to safety in the kitchen, leading to accidental burns or scalds.
 According to the National Fire Protection Association, winter holidays are peak days for home cooking fires.

-“Perhaps the two most important parts of such a plan are knowing the best route to evacuate your house or dwelling, and knowing the location of your fire extinguisher,” Hultman continues.
+The two most important parts of such a plan are knowing the best route to evacuate your house or dwelling and knowing the location of your fire extinguisher.

 Holiday Cooking Safety

 Whether you’re hosting a festive get-together or just bringing along a dish, prevent kitchen fires and cook safely with these tips in mind:

 - Keep flammable items away from the stovetop, including oven mitts, potholders, food packaging and dishtowels.
 Avoid wearing loose clothing, which could catch fire on burners.